Best Baby Strollers in Canada 2026: Every Budget, Every Family Type

 When should I register for a double stroller?

-Register for a double stroller right away if you're expecting twins.
-If you have a toddler and a newborn arriving within a two-to-three year window, register for a convertible single instead — models like the UPPAbaby Vista V2 (~$1,100 at West Coast Kids) and the Baby Jogger City Select Lux (~$750 at Snuggle Bugz) start as singles and expand to doubles with an additional seat purchase.
-Buying convertible once almost always costs less than buying two separate strollers down the road.
+Register for a double immediately if you're expecting twins.
+If a second baby is arriving within two to three years, register for a convertible single instead — the UPPAbaby Vista V2 (~$1,100 at West Coast Kids) and Baby Jogger City Select Lux (~$750 at Snuggle Bugz) both expand to doubles with an additional seat.
+Buying convertible once almost always costs $200–$400 less than purchasing two separate strollers down the road.

 UPPAbaby VISTA V2 Stroller